hcholab/sfkit/docs/source/tutorial.rst

     .. code-block:: console

         $ docker run --rm -it --pull always \
-            -v $HOME/.config:/home/nonroot/.config \
+            -v $PWD/sfkit:/app/.sfkit \
             -v $PWD/data:/app/data \
-            -v $PWD/out:/app/out \
             -p 8100-8120:8100-8120 \
             ghcr.io/hcholab/sfkit run_protocol

     Note that this assumes your data is in a directory called "data" in the current directory.
 It also assumes that you chose port 8100 in the `networking` step.
 See :doc:`installation` for more information on running sfkit with docker.

-This will run the entire secure federated gwas protocol.
+This will run the entire secure federated GWAS protocol.
 It should take about half an hour on the toy example dataset.

 The output should look something like this: